SySS-Research/emba-builder/README.md

 It takes about 30 seconds before the scan starts.
 The firmware is then removed from the `upload` directory and a directory named like the firmware file is created in `logs`.
 EMBA will write the scan results into this directory.
+Once the scan has finished, the directory will be compressed into a `.tar.gz` archive so the results can be downloaded easily.
+The raw output directory will be deleted after creating the archive.

 Example console-based workflow (GUI SFTP client work similarly):